Demographics of Texas: Religion

-The majority of Texas's population have been and remain predominantly Christian, influenced by Spanish Catholic and American Protestant colonialism and missionary work (75.5%).
+The majority of Texas's population have been and remain predominantly Christian (75.5%).
+Influenced by Spanish Catholic and American Protestant missionary work.
 Texas's large Christian population is also influenced due to its location within the Bible Belt.
 The following largest groups were the irreligious (20%), Judaism (1%), Islam (1%), Buddhism (1%) and Hinduism, and other religions at less than 1 percent each.

 The largest Christian denomination as of 2014 has been the Catholic Church, per the Pew Research Center at 23% of the population, though Protestants altogether made up 50% of the Christian population in 2014; in another study by the Public Religion Research Institute in 2020, the Catholic Church's membership increased to encompassing 28% of the population identifying with a religious or spiritual belief.
 At the 2020 Association of Religion Data Archives study, there were 5,905,142 Catholics in the state.
 The largest Catholic jurisdictions in Texas are the Archdiocese of Galveston-Houston—the first and oldest Latin Church diocese in Texas—the dioceses of Dallas, Fort Worth, and the Archdiocese of San Antonio.

 Among Protestant Christians, which as a whole declined to 47% of the population in a separate study by the Public Religion Research Institute, predominantly-white Evangelical Protestantism declined to 14% of the Protestant Christian population.
 Mainline Protestants in contrast made up 15% of Protestant Texas.
 Hispanic or Latino American-dominated Protestant churches and historically Black or African American Protestantism grew to a collective 13% of the Protestant population.

 In contrast, Evangelical Protestants altogether were 31% of the population at the Pew Research Center's 2014 study, and Baptists were the largest Evangelical tradition (14%); per the 2014 study, they made up the second largest Mainline Protestant group behind Methodists (4%).
 Nondenominational and interdenominational Christians were the second largest Evangelical group (7%) followed by Pentecostals (4%).
 The largest Evangelical Baptists in the state were the Southern Baptist Convention (9%) and independent Baptists (3%).
 The Assemblies of God made the largest Evangelical Pentecostal denomination in 2014.
 Among Mainline Protestants, the United Methodist Church was the largest denomination (4%) and the American Baptist Churches USA comprised the second largest Mainline Protestant group (2%).

 According to the Pew Research Center in 2014, the largest historically African American Christian denominations were the National Baptist Convention (USA) and the Church of God in Christ.
 Black Methodists and other Christians made up less than 1 percent each of the Christian demographic.
 Other Christians made up 1 percent of the total Christian population, and the Eastern and Oriental Orthodox formed less than 1 percent of the statewide Christian populace.
 The Church of Jesus Christ of Latter-Day Saints is the largest nontrinitarian Christian group in Texas alongside the Jehovah's Witnesses.